circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Start a run with the POST API call, see the [new build]( {{ site.baseurl }}/api/v1-reference/#new-build) section of the API documentation for details.
 A POST with an empty body will start a new run of the named branch.

-## CircleCI Built-in Environment Variable Descriptions
+## CircleCI Built-in Environment Variables

-CircleCI exports the environment variables in this section during each build, which are useful for more complex testing or deployment.
-Ideally, you will not have code which behaves differently in CI.
-But for the cases when it is necessary, CircleCI sets two environment variables which you can test:

-`CIRCLECI`

-true

-`CI`

-true

-CircleCI uses Bash, which follows the POSIX naming convention for environment variables.
-Uppercase and lowercase letters, digits, and the underscore are allowed.
-With the added rule that the first character must be a letter.
+CircleCI uses Bash,
+which follows the POSIX naming convention for environment variables.

-## Build Details

-CircleCI publishes the details of the currently running build in this list of variables:
+Valid characters include: letters (uppercase and lowercase), digits, and the underscore.
+The first character of each environment variable must be a letter.

+The following environment variables are exported in each build and can be used for more complex testing or deployment.

+### General Environment Variables

 `CI`